… for truss structures#

 Exercises#

-Exercises 2.31 - 2.41, in chapter 2.3 of the book Mechanica, Statisch onbepaalde constructies en bezwijkanalyse (in Dutch) (Hartsuijker and Welleman, 2007).
-Answers are available on this website.
+Exercises 2.31 - 2.41, in section 2.3 of the book Mechanica, Statisch onbepaalde constructies en bezwijkanalyse (Hartsuijker and Welleman, 2007) Answers are available here.